Walk it Out

 Warner Park Community Recreation Center 1625 Northport Dr. , Madison, Wisconsin 53704

-press release: Hosted by Alpha Kappa Alpha Sorority Incorporated - Kappa Psi Omega chapter, Walk It Out is an FREE annual community health event that will include a 2 Mile Walk/ 3 Mile Run with 2017 Walk Champion Michelle Heitzinger, executive director of Susan G. Komen South Central.
-There will be several different workshops to increase physical and mental well-being, as well as a healthy cooking demonstration with Chef Rod Ladson and 100 Black Men of Madison.
+press release: Hosted by Alpha Kappa Alpha Sorority, Incorporated - Kappa Psi Omega chapter, Walk It Out is a FREE annual community health event that will include a 2-Mile Walk/ 3-Mile Run led by Black Men Run Madison Chapter with 2018 Walk Champion Dr. Jasmine Zapata.
+There will be several different workshops to increase physical and mental well-being, as well as a Healthy Cooking Demonstration with Chef Rod Ladson and 100 Black Men of Madison.
 Please join us!

 Info